qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     updated whenever doors/walls are modified.
 (Technical note: smoke edge units manage their visibility by moving off the map when disconnected from their cloud.)
   * **Credit**: Qoalabear
+* Smoke grenades: Guards remember edges
+  * Because guards react to the cloud via these smoke edge units as proxies, guards don't know whether or not they've already investigated a smoke cloud.
+They'll become redistracted when they see another cell of the cloud's edge.
+Also, unlike bodies, they make no attempt to track this on smoke clouds/edges.
+This re-distraction appeared inconsistently because it was only available on the edge tiles just past the cloud's boundary, not within the cloud.
+  * **Fix** Guards make note of clouds that they've investigated and ignore any further edges of those clouds.
+  * **Credit**: Qoalabear

 ## Always-Enabled Fixes